ProjetsPL/treehouse-theme/collections/_posts/us/2020-04-02-balcony-garden-ideas-check-what-plants-are-best-for-balconies.md

 {:.list.list-positive}

 * **Begonia** - a very decorative plant with colourful flowers.
 There are also types with decorative leaves.
 It is very easy to take care of.
-* **Touch-Me-Not** - it is an annual plant.
-It’s characteristic feature is a lot of flowers.
-Touch-Me-Nots like wet soil, therefore they should be often watered.
+* **Touch-me-not** - it is an annual plant.
+Its characteristic feature is a lot of flowers.
+Touch-me-nots like wet soil, therefore they should be often watered.
 * **Fuchsia** - this plant for a balcony garden has a purple-red flowers.
-It can grow upwards with the help of sticks or it can dangle downwards.
+It can grow upwards with the help of sticks, or it can dangle downwards.
 It’s an annual plant, however it can be taken inside for winter.
-* **Forget-Me-Not** - this gorgeous plant loves both shade and sun.
+* **Forget-me-not** - this gorgeous plant loves both shade and sun.
 Shady spots are better, making them bloom even two months longer.
 A forget-me-not has small blue flowers.
 * **Flossflower** - those plants are commonly placed in a balcony garden because they bloom for a long time.
 The flowers are bushy, purple or pink.
 * **Spiderwort** - they are not very demanding plants, which makes them perfect for a balcony garden.
 They have purple flowers and long green leaves that look like grass.